HeidelTime/heideltime/doc/readme.txt

 ##############
 # 9. License #
 ##############
-Copyright (c) 2012-2015, Database Research Group, Institute of Computer Science, University of Heidelberg.
+Copyright (c) 2012-2016, Database Research Group, Institute of Computer Science, Heidelberg University.
 All rights reserved.
 This program and the accompanying materials are made available under the terms of the GNU General Public License.

 author: Jannik Strötgen
-email:  stroetgen@uni-hd.de
+email:  jannik.stroetgen@mpi-inf.mpg.de

 HeidelTime is a multilingual, cross-domain temporal tagger.
 For details, see http://dbs.ifi.uni-heidelberg.de/heideltime